 AFTD welcomes applications from both U.S. and international investigators who meet these criteria.
-In addition, AFTD is committed to increasing the diversity of the scientific workforce and encourages applications by researchers from underrepresented or historically excluded populations.
+In addition, AFTD encourages applications by researchers from underrepresented or historically excluded populations.

 You may be eligible to apply for an AFTD Pilot Grant if:

 You are near the end of a postdoctoral appointment and are in the process of transitioning to a faculty position or the equivalent in a nonprofit research institution.
 To be considered eligible, you must provide a letter of employment confirming the new position and specifying the start date, which must be on or before the beginning of the funding period.
 Please contact the AFTD Director of Research and Grants if you have any questions or concerns.